How the coronavirus pandemic threatens US national security

 Matthew Schmidt, national security and political science professor at the University of New Haven, stressed that the changes to come in terms of how the U.S. approaches national security would be both vast and dizzying.

 "A pandemic will likely make the government face the question of invoking Posse Comitatus, which would allow the military to operate domestically.
 Remember, a core component of the Constitution and the Revolution was to build a system where the government could not easily use the military internally," he said.
-"In this case, the military could be used to build field hospitals if the civilian healthcare system gets overloaded, to enforce quarantines, etc. I can't see this not impacting deployments in some way.
+"In this case, the military could be used to build field hospitals if the civilian health-care system gets overloaded, to enforce quarantines, etc. I can't see this not impacting deployments in some way.
 If nothing else, troops will get sick too, and barracks, like cruise ships, are the perfect place to spread germs."

 Indeed, some Pentagon officials in recent weeks have sounded the alarm that the virus posed a significant "threat" to U.S. troops and associated defense contractors stationed in vulnerable areas abroad, heightened by close-living quarters and border shutdowns quickly ensnaring most parts of the globe.